 Required Supporting Documentation

-Appeal requests due to extenuating circumstances relating to a student’s registration require a formal written appeal.
-An exception to academic policy will not be considered until documentation supporting the claims made in the appeal is received.
+- Appeal (Exception to Academic Policy) requests due to extenuating circumstances relating to a student's registration require a formal written appeal.
+An appeal will not be considered until documentation supporting the claims made in the appeal is received.

 - Name of health care/mental health care provider